 Step 2: Select a high-quality seed variety

 It may sound like I am trying to sell the higher-priced seed, but consider the following before you make a purchase.
-In the lower piedmont, we are at the very edge of where cool-season grasses will grow and survive.
+In the lower Piedmont, we are at the very edge of where cool-season grasses will grow and survive.
 The summers are long, hot, and dry.
 The grass selected needs to be one that was bred to survive these conditions.
 The higher-priced seed more often fits that description.

 Step 3: Prepare the soil

+Before you start, mow the lawn first so the seed can reach the soil.
 If you have bare spots, scratch up the area with a hard tine rake or a small cultivator.
 There is no need to till the soil deeply, just loosen the surface.
 In areas where the grass is thin, the soil will be fine the way it is.
 Loosening the soil in thin stands may do more damage to the existing grass.
 Aerating the soil with a plug type aerator is also helpful.
 If you are going to use the aerator, water the area well a day or two ahead of time to loosen the soil.

 Step 4: Seed and fertilize

 Before spreading seed, apply fertilizer according to the recommendations on the soil test report.
 If the report has not come back use a starter fertilizer high in phosphorus (the second number) to encourage good root growth.
 Bare spots will need to be seeded at the rate for new lawns according to what is on the package.
 Areas that are thin should receive about half that amount.
 Bare areas should be covered with a layer of wheat straw to shade the seed and keep it moist during germination.
 You should be able to see about 50% soil and 50% straw.
 Areas with thin turf will not need the straw.
 The existing turf will do the shading.